 The operation of the proposed waste battery handling and transport depot will have no effects on the climate or greenhouse gas emissions.
-Although there is the potential for a slight increase in traffic in the area, the number of trucks transporting the waste batteries will be minimal with respect to the amount of vehicles currently used for other reasons in the area (i.e. commercial, residential, retail, industrial).
-Air emissions (exhause) produced from the trucks are considered negligible.
+Although there is the potential for a slight increase in traffic in the area, the number of trucks transporting the waste batteries will be minimal with respect to the amount of vehicles currently used for other reasons in the area (i.e. Centreport Canada Way transportation corridor, commercial, residential, retail, industrial).
+Air emissions (exhaust) produced from the trucks for the waste battery transfer station are considered negligible.